SwannMrn/YTDL/README.md

 # PyTube

-### Youtube Downloader based on Python and HTML using Eel module
+### YouTube Downloader based on Python and HTML using Eel module

 #### ToDo:
   - Make python functions to download videos and audios